 Run a speed test.
 Upload or download speeds under 5 Mbps could cause connection and/or upload issues.
 Upload and download speeds of 10 Mbps or more are recommended for the best experience.

-At this time, Zencastr doesn’t support the Chromium OS.
+At this time, Zencastr doesn’t support the Chrome OS.
 Depending on the computer specs and other factors, you may be able to access Zencastr from a Chromebook.
 However, Zencastr is unable to provide support for Chromebooks if something goes wrong with the recording.

 Why doesn’t Zencastr run on Firefox anymore?